Dynamical Generation of Spin Current and Phase Slip in Exciton-Polariton Condensates: Steady State.

-Different from the single component condensate, now in Eq. \ref{Pola_R}, the quantum pressure terms are not only originated from density $\nabla^{2} \sqrt{\rho}$ but also from the spinor $\nabla^{2}\zeta$ and even spin-density coupling $\nabla\sqrt{\rho}\cdot\nabla\zeta$.
-In particular, in Eq. \ref{Pola_I}, besides the current divergence term liking in single component condensate, the terms associated with coupling between superfluid current and density pressure $\nabla\sqrt{\rho}\cdot\mathbf{k}_{C}\left( \mathbf{r} \right) $ or spin pressure $\mathbf{k}_{C}\left( \mathbf{r}\right) \cdot\nabla\zeta$ are appeared.
-We can make local density approximation (LDA) and local spin approximation (LSA) if the spatial variation of the laser pump profile $W\left( \mathbf{r}\right) $ is smooth enough, where the quantum pressure term in Eq. \ref{Pola_R} and \ref{Pola_I} are neglected.
-Under these LDA and LSA, similar to the homogeneous case, the condensate density profile and condensate polarization is given by the Eq. \ref{Pola_Den} and Eq. \ref{Pola_Mag}, respectively, with the local value of the laser pump power $W\left( \mathbf{r}\right) $.
+We can make local density approximation (LDA) and local spin approximation (LSA) if the spatial variation of the laser pump $W\left( \mathbf{r}\right) $ is smooth enough.
+In such approximations, the quantum pressure term in Eq. \ref{Pola_R} and \ref{Pola_I} can be neglected.
+Interestingly, similar to the homogeneous case, the condensate density profile and polarization is still given by the same Eq. \ref{Pola_Den} and Eq. \ref{Pola_Mag}, respectively, except homogeneous laser pump $W$ is replaced with local value $W\left( \mathbf{r}\right) $ in there.

+Under the Gaussian laser pump profile, we can look for cylindrically symmetric stationary solutions.
+The condensate frequency $\omega_{\pm}$ is